angular/components/src/lib/core/ripple/ripple.md

 ```

 By default, a ripple is activated when the host element of the `matRipple` directive receives
 mouse or touch events.
-Once element is being pressed, a ripple starts fading in from the point
+Upon being pressed, a ripple will begin fading in from the point of contact,
-of contact and expands circularly to cover the full host element.
+radiating to cover the host element.
+Each ripple will fade out only upon release of the mouse or touch.

-As long as the user does not release the element, the ripples will not fade out.
-Releasing the
-element, will make the present ripples fade out.

 Ripples can also be triggered programmatically by getting a reference to the MatRipple directive
 and calling its `launch` method.